by Saint Francis de Sales (1567-1622), Bishop and Doctor of the Church

 1st reason- the Pope could not have reached this height and this monarchy except by the will of God; but the will of God is always to be venerated, therefore the primacy of the Pope is not to be called in question.

 2nd.
-We must give in to an adversary rather than break the union of charity; therefore it is better to obey the Pope than to separate from the Church.
+We must give in to an adversary rather than break the union of charity; therefore it is better to obey the

 3rd.
 We must not resist God who wills to lay on us the burden of obeying many rulers, according to the word of Solomon in his Proverbs (xxviii.
 2).